triton-inference-server/server/docs/build.rst

   $ cd builddir
   $ make -j16 trtis

-The first build attempt may fail with a "protobuf_generate_cpp" error.
-If that happens simply run the make command again and the build should succeed.
 When the build completes the binary, libraries and headers can be found in trtis/install.

 .. _section-building-a-custom-backend: